Please do not dress this way when entering a Temple or place of worship.

 Please observe the strict dress codes.
 Otherwise you will need to wear clothes provided at 300 baht deposit.

 No short hot pants or short pants

 No mini skirts

-If you are not sure then its probably a no.
+If you are not sure then its probably a No.

 The Emerald Buddha (Wat Phra Kaew) in the Grand Palace itself is the main attraction.
-A figurine of the meditating Buddha made from a solid one piece of green jade, clothed in gold and diamonds.
+A figurine of the meditating Buddha made from one solid piece of green jade, clothed in gold and diamonds.
 It is greatly revered from the Royal family to Thai nationals alike, as Thailand’s utmost precious religious icon...

 The Reclining Buddha (Wat Pho) is located 700 meters south of The Grand Palace.
 It is a world-renowned 46 meter long gold plated reclining Buddha.
 Its pose represents entry into complete spiritual enlightenment ending all worldly reincarnations.
 Within the surrounding corridor there are 108 bronze bowls representing the 108 auspicious characteristics of The Buddha.
 It is believed dropping coins into these bowls brings wealth and prosperity...